fin-T/4.-Professional-backend/README.md

 You can begin." to begin.

-The application will be available from swagger at: https://yourDomain/api
+The application will be available with swagger at: https://yourDomain/api

+To get started, you need to register as a user (specify the role "user") or as an administrator (specify the role "admin").

-GET routes are available for and for unregistered users.
+Only GET routes are available for users.

-To work with other routes, you must be authenticated with the role "admin".

-After inserting the received token into the Swagger Authotize Api.
+For administrators all routes.

+After registration, you will receive a token, which you must insert into the Swagger Authorization Api to make routes available.

 ## Test